civo/terraform-template/README.md

    cp terraform.tfvars.example terraform.tfvars
    ```

-3. Update the variable in terraform.tfvars with your Civo API Key (Get your civo.com api key - https://dashboard.civo.com/security)
+3. Update the variable in terraform.tfvars with your Civo API Key (Get your civo.com API key from your account at https://dashboard.civo.com/security)

 4. Run `terraform init`